Sonia-96/MyStudyNotes/Network & Security/Network.md

 1. It's hard to measure the time from host1 to host2, because we will get delays to get the timestamp.
 But we can measure the time on the same host -- **Round Trip Time** (RTT)
    - RTT = 2 processing delays (~0) + 2 * (4 delays for each hop)

-2. Queuing delay: test RTT for the packets of the same size between the same hops; the variability should be due to queueing delay (but probably they go different paths).
+2. **Queuing delay**: test RTT for the packets of the same size between the same hops; the variability should be due to queueing delay (but probably they go different paths).

    - For example, send 5 packets of the size 500 bytes from hop A to hop B. The time is 10 ms, 2.8 ms, 2.4 ms, 4 ms, and 5.5 ms (Note that this would be a difficult measurement to actually perform!).
 Assuming that the samllest time has no queuing delay, then the queuing delay for each packet is: 7.6 ms, 0.4 ms, 0 ms, 1.6 ms, 3.1 ms. Then the average queuing delay is 2.54ms.

-3. Propagation delay: we can estimate propagation delay based on distance, but we don't actually calculate it directly.
+3. **Propagation delay**: we can estimate propagation delay based on distance, but we don't actually calculate it directly.

-4. Transmission delay: Vary packet sizes and test RTT of each size for multiple times.
+4. **Transmission delay**: Vary packet sizes and test RTT of each size for multiple times.
 The difference in the smllest time should be due to transmission delay.

    - For example: